 Cloud computing offers scalable on-demand services to consumers with greater flexibility and lesser infrastructure investment.
-Since cloud services are delivered using classical network protocols and formats over the Internet, implicit vulnerabilities existing in these protocols as well as, threats introduced by newer architectures raise many security and privacy concerns.
+Since cloud services are delivered using classical network protocols and formats over the Internet, implicit vulnerabilities existing in these protocols and threats introduced by newer architectures raise many security and privacy concerns.

 Approaches to Detecting Attacks

-When it comes to detecting attacks, there are generally two different approaches behaviour based and knowledge based.
+Regarding detecting attacks, there are generally two different approaches: behavior-based and knowledge-based.
 The behavior-based method dictates how to compare recent user actions to the usual behavior, while the knowledge-based method detects known trails left by attacks or certain sequences of actions from a user who might represent an attack.
-Behavior-based methods use machine learning, data mining, etc to learn from previous actions and comparing them with the current action.
-Since these methods use patterns learned from previous actions, they can predict new attacks, i.e. attacks that are new.
-However, a lot of these methods are not as efficient as knowledge-based methods, which detect attacks by comparing the current action to signatures of previous actions.
+Behavior-based methods use machine learning, data mining, etc to learn from previous actions and compare them with current ones.
+Since these methods use patterns learned from previous actions, they can predict new attacks, i.e., attacks that are new.
+However, many of these methods are not as efficient as knowledge-based methods, which detect attacks by comparing the current action to signatures of previous actions.

-Our approach uses a knowledge-based method, with a rules engine was designed to use a set of signatures called rules, to define what actually constitutes an attack.
+Our approach uses a knowledge-based method, with a rules engine designed to use a set of signatures called rules to define what actually constitutes an attack.
 Rules are signature sets describing significant characteristics of events or specific attack signatures.
-Rules engines provide an extensive language enabling you to write your own new rules and extending it to meet the needs of your own requirements.
+Rules engines provide an extensive language enabling you to write new rules and extend them to meet your requirements.

 System Design

 We used the Apache Spark platform to implement the rules engine.
-It allows processing of data at scale, and allows querying that data at scale using SQL-like syntax.
-This makes Apache Spark a viable option, as it allows creating simple rules that can run within stream windows of time, and make decision with the ease of SQL queries.
-As a result, it can be used as a data aggregation/event processing and data analytics platform.
+It allows data processing at scale and querying that data at scale using SQL-like syntax.
+This makes Apache Spark a viable option, as it allows the creation of simple rules that can run within stream windows of time and make decisions with the ease of SQL queries.
+As a result, it can be used as a data aggregation/event processing and analytics platform.
 Using Apache Spark Streaming, live data from the cloud was analyzed.
 This includes all traffic related to virtual hosts in the cloud.

-Rules contain information about the type of action to perform when the rule is matched, information about source and destination IP addresses and ports, and information about the type of action to perform on packets in order to check whether they match the rule.
+Rules contain information about the type of action to perform when the rule is matched, source and destination IP addresses and ports, and the type of action to perform on packets to check whether they match the rule.
 Furthermore, it can also contain byte sequences to check against the packet’s payload.
-Typically, attack signatures are searched for in the payload of packets, and rules matching the content of such payloads are logged using one of the many available logging facilities, alongside with information allowing the identification of the traffic flow transporting attack-related traffic.
+Typically, attack signatures are searched for in the payload of packets, and rules matching the content of such payloads are logged using one of the many available logging facilities, alongside information allowing the identification of the traffic flow transporting attack-related traffic.
 For example, one of the rules limited the number of POST requests to any host.
 The previously logged data is stored using MongoDB.
 This data is retrieved by Apache Spark using an SQL-like syntax.
-This data is then passed to the rules engine, where the system decides whether the current data is an attack or not.
+This data is then passed to the rules engine, where the system decides whether the current data is an attack.

 Each host in the cloud is connected to the rules engine, thus allowing all the traffic to be monitored by the system.